computate-org/computate/SECURITY.md

 ## Reporting a Vulnerability

-You can report a vulnerability here https://github.com/computate-org/computate/security/advisories?state=Triage
+You can report a vulnerability to [the Security Advisories page](https://github.com/computate-org/smartabyar-smartvillage/security/advisories).